February 5, 2017

 About Sal’s Discography

-In 2007, he became the bassist for pop rock group Vaya Con Dios.
-Sal participated in both a European and world tour with the group.
-In 2010, he was bassist for the Steve Grossman Quintet performing at the Dinant Jazz Night Festival.
-The group featured Steve Grossman, Nico Menci, Alvin Queen, Joe Lovano and Sal.
-In 2011, he joined the Gregory Houben Quintet, which was comprised of Gregory Houben (trumpet), Pierrick Pedron (alto sax) and Sal La Rocca (bass).
-Sal met American singer Denise King through French pianist Olivier Hutman.
+2011, he joined the Gregory Houben Quintet, which was comprised of Gregory Houben (trumpet), Pierrick Pedron (alto sax) and Sal La Rocca (bass).
+Above all, Sal met American singer Denise King through French pianist Olivier Hutman.
 They formed a trio that performed in what is referred to as the Benelux States (Belgium, the Netherlands and Luxembourg) and France.

-In 2013, Sal released his second album “It Could Be The End” (featuring a number of original compositions) through Igloo Records.
-The group was comprised of Lorenzo Di Maio, Pascal Mohy, Hans van Oosterhout and Jacques Schwarz-Bart.
+2013, Sal released his second album “It Could Be The End” (featuring a number of original compositions) through Igloo Records.
+Therefore, the group was comprised of Lorenzo Di Maio, Pascal Mohy, Hans van Oosterhout and Jacques Schwarz-Bart.